Skip to content

 "

-In the above example, the commands mknod $MODPATH/system/app/YouTube c 0 0 and mknod $MODPATH/system/app/Bloatware c 0 0 would be executed; however, /system/app/YouTube and /system/app/Bloatware would be removed after the module takes effect.
+The above list will execute mknod $MODPATH/system/app/YouTube c 0 0 and mknod $MODPATH/system/app/Bloatware c 0 0, /system/app/YouTube and /system/app/Bloatware will be removed after the module takes effect.

-If you want to replace a directory on the system, you must create a directory with the same path in the module directory, and then set the setfattr -n trusted.overlay.opaque -v y <TARGET> attribute for that directory.
-This way, OverlayFS will automatically replace the corresponding directory on the system (without modifying the /system partition).
+If you want to replace a directory in the system, you need to create a directory with the same path in your module directory, and then set the attribute setfattr -n trusted.overlay.opaque -v y <TARGET> for this directory.
+This way, the OverlayFS system will automatically replace the corresponding directory in the system (without changing the /system partition).

-You can declare in the customize.sh file a variable named REPLACE containing a list of replaceable directories, and APatch will automatically perform the appropriate operations on your module's directory.
+You can declare a variable named REPLACE in your customize.sh file, which includes a list of directories to be replaced, and APatch will automatically perform the corresponding operations in your module directory.
 For example:

 sh